Alfresco/docs-alfresco/content-services/latest/admin/control-center.md

 ## Tags

 A tag is a marker that you can assign to related content to help categorize it.
 This makes it easier to view related content.
 You can create tags in the Control Center that can be used in the Digital Workspace.
 For example, you may create tags called **proposal-one**, and  **proposal-two** to help you identify all the content that has been created for two different versions of a design.
 In the Digital Workspace you can search your content that has specific tags.
-For more on their use in the Digital Workspace, see [tags]({% link content-services/latest/using/content/tags-categories.md %}#tags).
+For more on their use in the Digital Workspace, see [Tags]({% link content-services/latest/using/content/tags-categories.md %}#tags).

 To create a tag: